inianbharathi/Javascript/README.md

 # Name Validator to capitalize first letter of a name
 # Number of Bottles at given cost Calculator
 # age in months,weeks,days calculator
+# calling a function and returning a value (BMI Calculator)